-- Create a space parishioners can go to in order to de-escalate challenging behaviors. - Don't force conversation. - > Don't argue.
-Wait for rational moments. - > Ask how you can help, find out if there is a support person who can be sent for. - > Ask what will make him/her most comfortable and respect his/her needs to the maximum extent possible. - Remember that these behaviors are just as stressful for parents and family members.
+- > Create a space for parishioners to go in order to de-escalate challenging behaviors. - Greet person by name when possible, gently converse but don't force conversation. - Listen and respond but don't argue.
+Wait for rational moments. - > Ask how you can help, find out if there is a support person who can be sent for. - Ask what will make him/her most comfortable and respect his/her needs to the maximum extent possible. - Remember that these behaviors are just as stressful for parents and family members.
 Engage family in conversations related to best strategies and natural supports at a time and manor that conveys empathy and understanding.